malikdreamy/E-Commerce-from-scratch/README.md

 Edit Products: Update product information, pricing, or images effortlessly.

 3. Visitor Analytics
 Track Visitors: Monitor website traffic by capturing visitor IP addresses, city, and user agent information.
-These detailed stats also show the firs time the user visited, the last time they visited and also every page they visited on the website.
+These detailed stats also show the first time the user visited, the last time they visited and also every page they visited on the website.
 Insightful Analytics: Gain valuable insights into user behavior for strategic decision-making.

 5. Blog Management